dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 *Initial-SP* is the initial value of the stack pointer after the fixed-size portion of the frame has been allocated.
 That is, before any "alloca"-type allocations.

-The PSPSym is a pointer-sized local variable in the frame of the main function and of each funclet.
 The value stored in PSPSym is the value of Initial-SP for AMD64 or Caller-SP for other platforms, for the main function.
 The stack offset of the PSPSym is reported to the VM in the GC information header.
 The value reported in the GC information is the offset of the PSPSym from Initial-SP for AMD64 or Caller-SP for other platforms.
 (Note that both the value stored, and the way the value is reported to the VM, differs between architectures.
 In particular, note that most things in the GC information header are reported as offsets relative to Caller-SP, but PSPSym on AMD64 is one exception, and maybe the only exception.)

 The VM uses the PSPSym to find other locals it cares about (such as the generics context in a funclet frame).
 The JIT uses it to re-establish the frame pointer register, so that the frame pointer is the same value in a funclet as it is in the main function body.